The Grier School

 Grier School (also known as The Grier School for Girls) is an independent all-girls college-preparatory boarding school in Tyrone, Pennsylvania in the United States.
 The school is located near the Pennsylvania State University, in the heart of the Appalachian Mountains and currently enrolls 296 students in grades 5 to 12.

 Admissions

 Grier School hosts international students from more than 30 different countries each year.
 Grier offers ESL support classes during the school year.
-Before starting school, many international students must participate in the eight-week Summer TOEFL/SAT Program as preparation for school.
+Before starting school, many international students must participate in the eight-week Summer TOEFL/SAT Program as preparation.

 Curriculum

 Grier offers 21 AP classes in core disciplines.

 Extracurricular activities

 Athletics

 Grier requires students to participate in seasonal sports and offers a wide variety each term.
 Grier has an equestrian team as well as volleyball, basketball, Rock Climbing, soccer, dance, fencing and tennis teams.
 Grier has a dance program housed in a Performing Arts Center.
 Grier's Pre-Professional Dancers performed at Steps on Broadway in New York City and the Koresh Showcase in Philadelphia.
 Non-varsity sports include alpine skiing, yoga, body sculpting, archery, fencing, pickleball, and table tennis.
 Grier's equestrian program hosts over 40 horses in facilities that include two indoor rings and two outdoor rings.
 Grier offers riding lessons at all levels of ability.
-Each student must participate in some sport at least one hour a day, four days a week.
+Each student must participate in a sport for at least 1 hour a day, 4 days a week.